JasperVandenbroucke/BP-Microservices/README.md

 ### Sunday 30/03/2025

 Today I effectively added an AuthService in Node JS to the project.
 For the authentication to succeed, I then also configured the Ingress controller.

+### Thursday 10/04/2025

+I haven't written anything in this log about the microservices application for several days.
+However, I did not sit still and continued working on the application.

+The current state of the application:
+- ProductService
+  - Get all products
+  - Get a single product
+  - Its own database
+- ShoppingCartService
+  - Get a user's shopping cart
+  - Add a product to the shopping cart
+  - Its own database
+  - Communication with the ProductService
+- AuthService
+  - Login
+  - Validate JWT token before the request is sent to the desired service
+  - Passing the UserId and UserName to the underlying services
+  - Having its own database

+In addition, there is already a RabbitMQ instation in Kubernetes for the asynchronous calls in the OrderServices.
+Therefore, this service is the next one that will be worked out in the application (last service).

+When this service is working then it will be switched to the monolithic application.
+A front-end can be added later but is not necessary for testing.